osrf/mbari_wec/docs/docs/Tutorials/ROS2/PythonLinearDamperExample.md

     └── test_pep257.py
 ```

-with the files modified according to the previous tutorial.
-The package for this tutorial is named
+with the files modified from the previous tutorial.
+If haven't already, follow the steps in the above mentioned link to create a package for this tutorial named
 `mbari_wec_linear_damper_py`.

 ---